AUSTRAC enrolment opens 31 March — compliance deadline: 1 July 2026

 You cannot proceed with the transaction.
 CDD is mandatory.
 If a client refuses to provide identity documents, you must decline to act for them.
 Do not make exceptions.
 Document the refusal in your files for audit purposes.

 Varies by business size.
 Costs include enrolment (~free), staff training, compliance software (optional but recommended, $50-500/month), and professional advice if needed.
 Many small agents spend $2,000–$5,000 to get fully compliant.
-Compare this to potential $555K+ penalties for non-compliance.
+Compare this to potential penalties of millions for non-compliance.

 CDD is standard identity verification — you verify name, date of birth, address, and occupation.
 Enhanced CDD (ECDD) is more thorough and required when customers are high-risk (e.g., politically exposed persons, international transactions, complex structures).
 For ECDD you'll gather additional information on source of funds and beneficial ownership.